Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 (B) The Admissions Office at Southern College of Optometry maintains copies of the residency certification form.
-Please call the Admissions Office if a form is needed..
+Forms will be provided to those who are selected for a regional seat.

 (C) Applicants attending a Kentucky PUBLIC higher education institution can mail a letter to the Admissions Office from their university stating they qualify for in-state funding.
 Applicants attending PRIVATE institutions, or any institution outside Kentucky, must download an application from the internet address listed on the State Residency Certification Officers page.